RollyAngell/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/README.md

 ## Scikit-learn Pipeline

+First I modified the train.py file to clean up and prepare for data splitting into test and training sets, then I use Azure Machine Learning to create a compute cluster and configure the HyperDrive package to run some experiments at the same time to get the appropriate set of hyperparameters to get the best metric.
+After that I use Logistic Regression as a classification algorithm and then I choose precision as the main metric and finally we save and record the model.

 * DATA: This dataset contains data of a Portuguese banking institution.
 It contains data of direct phone call marketing, taken from the University of California, Irvine machine learning repository (link: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.)
 The dataset gives you information about a marketing campaign of a financial institution in which you will have to analyze in order to find ways to look for future strategies in order to improve future marketing campaigns for the bank.